-- ANTEROLATERAL, DIRECT LATERAL AND POSTEROLATERAL APPROACHES: HIP FLEXION MORE THAN 90°: - Do not bend forward at an angle of more than 90°, as this would risk dislocating the prosthesis from its articulation.
-The angle of 90° corresponds in a seated position where your hands are resting on your thighs with your elbows straight (not bent). - While seated, do not raise your knee higher than the operated hip. - Avoid low, deep chairs.
+☐ HIP FLEXION MORE THAN 90°:

+- Do not bend forward at an angle of more than 90°, as this would risk dislocating the prosthesis from its articulation.
+The angle of 90° corresponds in a seated position where your hands are resting on your thighs with your elbows straight (not bent). - While seated, do not raise your knee higher than the operated hip and avoid low, deep chairs.